0atman/0atman/CONTRIBUTING.md

-Hi I'm Tris. 👋 I work in the GDS GOV.UK Forms team, from my house in south London.
+Hi I'm Tris. 👋 I work in the GOV.UK Forms team, part of the [GDS](https://github.com/alphagov/), from my house in south London.

 This is a personal readme, sometimes called a [Manual For Me](https://www.manualof.me).
 If you're reading this, you're working with me, and I'd like to make that process as great as possible!